matt9j/www-personal/content/posts/building-iperf.md

 This marked the beginning of the journey...

-### Building in Android Studio
+## Building in Android Studio

 Since libiperf is a c library, we sought to use the Android [Native Development Kit (NDK)](https://developer.android.com/ndk) to re-use the existing code and integrate it directly with our android application.
-Under the hood the NDK relies on the Java Native Interface (JNI) to define the interface between the application code running in the JVM and c/c++ functions. __Name__(TODO permissions) wrote a set of wrappers to expose the relevant functions to the main application via the JNI, and an ndk-build script to build the wrappers and link in a pre-built libiperf.
+Under the hood the NDK relies on the Java Native Interface (JNI) to define the interface between the application code running in the JVM and c/c++ functions.
+[John](https://johnnzhou.github.io/) wrote a set of wrappers to expose the relevant functions to the main application via the JNI, and an ndk-build script to build the wrappers and link in a pre-built libiperf.
 This approach worked, but had the unfortunate downside of making it very diffcult to work with libiperf from within Android studio, and reduced our visibility into the behavior of libiperf when we were trying to debug its interaction with the main application.
-The version of libiperf that worked with the external build was very old (3.1.3 vs. the latest 3.10.1 release), We had to re-build libiperf manually each time we made changes, and didn't have an easy way to use android logging from within the libiperf code.
+The version of libiperf that worked with the external build was very old (3.1.3 vs. the latest 3.10.1 release), we had to re-build libiperf manually each time we made changes, and didn't have an easy way to use android logging from within the libiperf code.

 Given these shortcomings, I took up the challenge of getting the latest libiperf to work natively with Android Studio's NDK tooling to build libiperf from source